MicrosoftDocs/cpp-docs/docs/standard-library/filesystem-functions.md

 ---
 # &lt;filesystem&gt; functions

-These free functions in the [\<filesystem>](../standard-library/filesystem.md) header perform modifying and query operations on paths, files, symlinks, directories and volumes.
+These free functions in the [\<filesystem>](../standard-library/filesystem.md) header do modifying and query operations on paths, files, symlinks, directories, and volumes.
 For more information and code examples, see [File System Navigation (C++)](../standard-library/file-system-navigation.md).

 ||||
 |-|-|-|